 What is deloplen.com?

-They are redirected by intrusive advertisements (displayed in other rogue sites) and various potentially unwanted applications (PUAs) which usually infiltrate computers without a permission.
-In addition to causing redirects, unwanted applications also generate various intrusive advertisements and gather various information about user's Internet browsing habits.
+They are redirected by intrusive advertisements (displayed on other rogue sites) and potentially unwanted applications (PUAs), which usually infiltrate computers without permission.
+In addition to causing redirects, PUAs generate intrusive advertisements and gather information relating to internet browsing habits.

 |Threat Type||Push notifications ads, Unwanted ads, Pop-up ads|